nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive Services and deep learning.md

     ![In the Command Prompt window, the installation progress and the success message displays.
 At this time, we are unable to capture all of the information in the command prompt window.
 Future versions of this course should address this.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image49.png "Command Prompt window")

-6. Run "Jupyter Notebook" to re-start the process.
+6. Run "Jupyter Notebook" to re-start the process

-7. You should now be ready to use TensorFlow on your lab VM.
+7. You should now be ready to use TensorFlow on your lab VM

 ### Task 2: Train and deploy the TensorFlow model

-1. Return to your RDP session to the lab VM.
+1. Return to your RDP session to the lab VM

 2. Download the TensorFlow notebook, text analytics helper module and sample data from the following link:\
     \
     <http://bit.ly/2pucpje>

-3. Extract this zip and copy the contents to C:\\HOL\\mcw-ai-lab\\code\\02\_modeling.
+3. Extract this zip and copy the contents to C:\\HOL\\mcw-ai-lab\\code\\02\_modeling

-4. Return to the instance of the Jupyter Notebook home that should be open in your browser.\
+4. Return to the instance of the Jupyter Notebook home that should be open in your browser\
     ![The Jupyter Notebook interface displays.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image50.png "Jupyter Notebook")

 5. Select the code folder**, 02\_modeling**.
 You should see a folder listing similar to the following.
 Select **Claim Classification.ipynb**.\